Indira Gandhi: Green Revolution and the Fourth Five-Year Plan

 Gandhi inherited a weak and troubled economy.
 Fiscal problems associated with the war with Pakistan in 1965, along with a drought-induced food crisis that spawned famines, had plunged India into the sharpest recession since independence.
 The government responded by taking steps to liberalise the economy and agreeing to the devaluation of the currency in return for the restoration of foreign aid.
 The economy managed to recover in 1966 and ended up growing at 4.1% over 1966–1969.
 Much of that growth however, was offset by the fact that the external aid promised by the United States government and the International Bank for Reconstruction and Development (IBRD), meant to ease the short-run costs of adjustment to a liberalised economy, never materialised.
 American policy makers had complained of continued restrictions imposed on the economy.
 At the same time, Indo-US relations were strained because of Gandhi's criticism of the American bombing campaign in Vietnam.
-While it was thought at the time, and for decades after, that President Johnson's policy of withholding food grain shipments was to coerce Indian support for the war, in fact, it was to offer India rainmaking technology that he wanted to use as a counterweight to China's possession of the atomic bomb.
 In light of the circumstances, liberalisation became politically suspect and was soon abandoned.
 Grain diplomacy and currency devaluation became matters of intense national pride in India.
 After the bitter experience with Johnson, Gandhi decided not to request food aid in the future.
 Moreover, her government resolved never again to become "so vulnerably dependent" on aid, and painstakingly began building up substantial foreign exchange reserves.
 When food stocks slumped after poor harvests in 1972, the government made it a point to use foreign exchange to buy US wheat commercially rather than seek resumption of food aid.